 The New York Post hired me out of a summer internship to work as a part-time reporter and I spent about eight months covering cops, courts and breaking news in all five boroughs.
 I also interned for USA TODAY, where I covered breaking news and business and helped produce a multimedia guide for first time home-buyers.

-Before joining the Times Union, I spent a year reporting at the News & Observer in Raleigh, North Carolina.
+Before moving to Albany, I spent a year reporting at the News & Observer in Raleigh, North Carolina.
 I wrote daily news stories for the metro and business sections, along with features and occasional investigative pieces, and shot photos and videos for many of my stories.
 I also pitched and wrote an enterprise project on agriculture, immigration and farm workers in North Carolina and managed the Facebook and Twitter accounts of two community newspapers.
-To view samples of work, please visit the “Clips” tab above.